MrDonn.org

-The Creek Indians lived in well fortified villages.
+The Creek lived in well fortified villages.
 Each village was surrounded by a high wall of spiked logs.
 Each village had a tall pole in front of the entrance through the barricade.
 The pole was painted either red or white.
 This let everyone know if the village was a "red" village or a "white" village.

 Red Villages: The red villages were the War Zones.
 War leaders lived in the red villages.
 In these towns, blood could be shed.
 Warriors came here to learn.
 Others came to live.
 Still others came for short periods to work out their differences.